marcelorodrigo/developerbar/README.md

     ));
 ~~~

-No more changes on bootstrap or index to run a simple toolbar with debug information :)
+No more changes on *bootstrap.php* or *index.php* to run a simple toolbar with debug information :)